 In the time of the crown jewel of Belgium’s African empire, the 1940’s road from Isiro south to Kisangani or eastward to Mombasa was a speedy throughway that breezed you over the mountains to the coast in 6 hours or south to the river city in 2.
 Nowadays it is a complete mess, subject to banditry, potholes and washouts, political terrorism, and occasionally marauding murderers…and left to rot and crack beneath trucks and in the wrangle of vines and debris, with the specter or savior of Chinese construction to get the Eastern DRC back on track all these decades later.
 From Isiro, expect 3 days’ travel east to the ocean (through Eastern DRC, Uganda, and Kenya) and at least 1 day’s travel south to the river at Kisangani.
 From Isiro, you can dip straight into the steamy equatorial Congo rainforest, or flee for the open savannas of Eastern Africa’s Great Rift Valley.
 If you are reading this you have likely came from the latter of the 2, and so have in mind to either turn back or else make your way further into the Congo to Kisangani.
 You can get a bus ticket for $13 (51500 CAF.)
 Bring water and mosquito repellant, and keep your wallet tight at hand.

-Kisangani is a dusty, heaving, monster of a rivertown with which you can board the slow long ferry to Kinshasa through some extremely dangerous and infectious waters and jungles in an outlaw country with some of the most historically violent….and also most hospitable… people in Africa.
+Kisangani is a dusty, heaving, monster of a rivertown with which you can board the slow long ferry to Kinshasa.
 Proceed at your own risk between Kisangani and Kinshasa.
 The ferry takes 15-20 days.
 There are infections, dangerous river marauders, man-eating crocodiles, and boat-riding thieves.
 There is also unrivaled adventure in taking the public barge…along with legendary discomfort.
 If you want an easier, more comfortable, and more safe way, contact us.

 That covers all of the inhabited parts of the Congo.
 The rest is all unpaved jungle.
 (Most of the country is unpaved jungle.)
 We were unable to do research on the ground in the rest of these areas.
 All information in this website is for reference only.
 We are not held liable for any travel you do in the Congo (RC or DRC) on your own accord based on our information.